 General complications of every surgery include:

-- Blood clot in your lung (pulmonary embolus).
+- A blood clot in your lung (pulmonary embolus).
 If a blood clot moves through your bloodstream to your lungs.
 If you become short of breath, feel pain in your chest or upper back, or if you cough up blood, let the healthcare team know straightaway.
-If you are at home, call an ambulance or go immediately to your nearest Emergency department.
+If you are at home, call an ambulance or go immediately to your nearest Emergency Department.